indianakernick/EnTT-Pacman/README.md

 ## Building

-The other dependencies ([GLM](https://github.com/g-truc/glm), [EnTT](https://github.com/skypjack/entt), [Simpleton](https://github.com/Kerndog73/Simpleton-Engine)) are bundled with the project to make building this as easy as possible.
-On Windows, you'll need to specify the vcpkg toolchain file.
+[EnTT](https://github.com/skypjack/entt) is bundled with the project to make building this as easy as possible.

 ```
 git clone https://github.com/Kerndog73/EnTT-Pacman.git